TakahikoKawakami/s-board-basckets/README.md

 - jinja2 (pug extensions)

 # usage
 `git clone`
-`pip install -R requirements.txt`
+`pip install -r requirements.txt`
+if you use pipenv,
+`pipenv install -r requirements.txt`
 `python3 run.py`
 or if you use vs-code, you can run for debug named "Python: Responder".

+`cd app/static && npm install`

 ``